 The SRGBP falls within the Crown Continent Ecosystem (CCE), which is internationally recognized for its high levels of biodiversity.
 The CCE contains the highest diversity of large carnivores in North America and remains a highly important area for fish and wildlife extirpated from other ecosystems on the continent.

 The Flathead Valley contains a very diverse array of plants and wildflowers, with over 1000 different species.
-The Flathead valley is one of the last unsettled river valleys in southern Canada and is one of the only study areas that contain all major bear foods found across the interior continent (McLellan and Hovey, 1995).
+The Flathead valley is one of the last unsettled river valleys in southern Canada and is one of the only study areas that contain all major bear foods found across the interior continent.
 Of particular importance are the two major berry species that grizzly bears consume in the southern interior of BC; black huckleberry (Vaccinium membranaceum) and Buffaloberry (Shepherdia canadensis) are both present in the study area.

 The Flathead forms a key habitat corridor for species moving north and south along the Rocky Mountains and is part of the area included in the Yellowstone to Yukon initiative.
 Habitat fragmentation is a leading cause of decline among large mammal populations in North America and the world.
 Yellowstone to Yukon aims to restore connectivity along this 3,200km (2000 mile) stretch of the Rockies.
 By increasing linkage and promoting connectivity the initiative hopes to safeguard important populations of animals and plants for the future.

 – For more information visit the Y2Y website https://y2y.net/

 To find out more information about the CCE and Flathead Valley visit the sites below: